 Start TODAY, right NOW, to change that programming.
 It’s not going to happen overnight – it’s going to take time, and you are SO WORTH IT.

-Check out the bulleted statements below – start with just ONE of them, and say it out loud – loud enough for your ears to hear your voice saying it.
+Check out the bulleted statements below – start with just ONE of them and say it aloud – loud enough for your ears to hear your voice saying it.
 Say it with conviction, with purpose, with FEELING.
 Say it enough times that you know it by heart, and then say it some more.